Sample Undergraduate Nursing Dissertation Proposal

 There are various types of dementia such as Alzheimer’s, vascular dementia, Mixed dementia, Lewy body dementia, and Parkinson’s disease.
 Dementia symptoms include memory loss, disorientation, mood changes, eating and communication difficulties (MacGill,2016).

 The impact of cognitive status on the swallowing mechanism is unclear (Riquelme et al., 2016).
-However, Riquelme& Tristani (2014) verified a relationship between cognitive and physiologic changes in the swallowing mechanism for persons with cognitive decline due to dementia.
-Individuals with dementia experience sensory loss that leads to disruptions of bolus organization, mastication, and oral transit affecting their ability to eat and swallow.
+However, Riquelme& Tristani (2014) verified a relationship between mental and physiologic changes in the swallowing mechanism for persons with cognitive decline due to dementia.
+Individuals with dementia experience sensory loss that disrupts bolus organization, mastication, and oral transit affecting their ability to eat and swallow.

 They also experience a motor loss that disrupts airway closure and pharyngeal movement affecting their ability to initiate the swallowing process.
 Sensory and motor damage eventually leads to difficulty in aspiration, silent aspiration, bronchiectasis, dehydration, weight loss, and starvation (Easterling & Robbins, 2008).